hervster/cs445-rec8/README.md

 ### Part Two

-1. Now, run `SortTimingHybrid` to determine the size at which insertion sort becomes less efficient than quicksort.
+1. Now, run `SortTimingHybrid` using `./gradlew runTwo` (or `gradlew.bat runTwo` on DOS-based terminals) to determine the size at which insertion sort becomes less efficient than quicksort.

    Note that you will likely not conclude the same size as your classmates;
    these results can be affected by your machine, operating system, Java